Esta página de Internet está disponible sólo en inglés. Sin embargo, tenemos otros materiales de educación financiera en español.

 If you need help defining your goals, start with this financial plan worksheet.

-It’s helpful to create “small wins” along the way when setting out to achieve your financial goals.
+Create 'small wins' along the way that motivate you to stick with your financial plan and reinforce the progress you are making.
 These small wins become the key milestones of your financial plan.
 For example, if one of your goals is to pay off the debt you’ve accumulated on two credit cards within the next five years, one of your milestones might be to pay off the credit card with the highest interest rate within two years and the one with the lower interest rate by the end of that five-year period.
 With this plan in place, you would have a goal around which credit card to pay down first.
 With the pay down of that first credit card, this can serve as a small win that can then empower and keep you motivated to pay down the second card.

 Once you know how much you need to save and how long you have to save it, you can set a monthly savings goal.
 Then you can see where that goal fits in your budget.
 If you find that you can’t save as much as your goal requires, take a look at your spending and see if there are places you could make adjustments.
 If that doesn’t seem feasible, you may need to add more time to your goal completion date, change your prioritization, or look for ways to increase money coming into the household.